aws-ia/terraform-aws-eks-blueprints/docs/add-ons/crossplane.md

  - Support managing a myriad of diverse infrastructure using "provider" plugins
  - It's an open source tool with strong communities

-For complete project documentation, please visit the [Crossplane](https://crossplane.io/)
+For complete project documentation, please visit the [Crossplane](https://crossplane.io/).

 ## Usage

 Crossplane can be deployed by enabling the add-on via the following.
+Check out the full [example](modules/kubernetes-addons/crossplane/locals.tf) to deploy the EKS Cluster with Crossplane.

 ```hcl
   enable_crossplane = true